Hungarian orthography: Personal names, animals' names, and object names

 Suffixes are added to personal names without hyphens.
 If a suffix is attached, it follows the pronunciation of the word, including obsolete consonant clusters (e.g. Móricz, pronounced /[ˈmoːrits]/, suffixed: Móriczcal).
 However, if a surname or a foreign name ends in a double consonant, suffixes are added with a hyphen, so that the original form can be restored (e.g. Papp is suffixed as Papp-pal, because Pappal would refer to another name, Pap).
 Given names are suffixed the same way, even if they are from a fairly limited set, so their original forms could be retraced (e.g. Bernadett + tel > Bernadett-tel).

 If an adjective is formed from a proper name, it is not capitalized.
-(In case of a hyphenated compound, no element is capitalized, e.g. Rippl-Rónai but rippl-rónais 'typical of Rippl-Rónai'.)
+(In case of a hyphenated compound, no element is capitalized, e.g. Rippl-Rónai but rippl-rónais 'characteristic of Rippl-Rónai'.)
 Suffixes are added directly, except if the name consists of several elements written separately: Széchenyi István and Széchenyi István-i.
 Compounds formed with personal names are always hyphenated, e.g. Ady-vers 'a poem by Ady'.

 Problematic point(s): e.g. Kossuth-díj Kossuth Prize is also hyphenated, even if it is not a prize established by Lajos Kossuth, and no reason can be found for an actual compound: he had nothing to do with the prize, it was only named in his honour.
 This rule is also often ignored when it is considered to be overruled by another rule concerning names of institutions, e.g. in the name of Mindszenty-emlékhely 'Mindszenty Memorial', advertised as Mindszenty Emlékhely.
 In this case there are actually two reasons to capitalize Mindszenty (as a name of a person and the beginning letter of the institution name) but the second element of the compound should not be affected.

 An exception to the hyphenation of compounds with a proper name is when the proper name contains an uncapitalized common noun.
 For example, if there is a monastery (kolostor) named after Jeremiás próféta 'the Prophet Jeremiah', the compound Jeremiás próféta kolostor cannot have the usual hyphen, as it would falsely suggest a closer relationship between próféta and kolostor.
 (If all the elements were common nouns, the case would be simpler, as the above mobility rules could be applied.)

 Animals' names are capitalized, and if the species is added, it is written in lowercase, without a hyphen.

+Object names include the names of national relics, vehicles, weapons, musical instruments, famous gems etc. and they are capitalized, e.g. Szent Jobb '(King Saint Stephen's) Holy Right Hand', Titanic (ship), Apollo (spaceship), Excalibur (Arthur's sword), Lady Blunt (a Stradivarius violin), Kohinoor (diamond).